Kotlin/kotlin-eclipse/README.md

 Enhanced Kotlin for Eclipse
 ==============

-This plugin based on [JetBrains Kotlin plugin](https://github.com/JetBrains/kotlin-eclipse) and contains some enhancements.
+This plugin based on [JetBrains Kotlin plugin](https://github.com/JetBrains/kotlin-eclipse) and contains small enhancements.
+These enhancements mostly related to adaptations for latest versions ov Java, Eclipse and so on.

 Update sites description